benedictfoo/Listening-Refuge/src/content/blog/2025/kingsofconvenience-rockytrail/index.md

 This song makes me happy and
 lifts some burdens from my life.
 It makes me feel like some problems with people are rather simple, and we can just humble ourselves and take the first step to solve the problem.
+I am sure with honesty and gentleness and humility, many of these problems can be handled well.